-All heads of faculty are responsible for their own training budgets and use these to enable teachers to make best use of opportunities available.
-A central CPD budget is held by the AHT Development to meet any additional needs for all school support and teaching staff.
+All Curriculum Leaders are responsible for their own training budgets and use these to enable teachers to make best use of opportunities available.
+A central CPD budget is held by the AHT Development to meet any additional needs for all school governors, leaders, support and teaching staff.

-We were awarded the gold standard pan London CPD quality mark in 2011 in recognition of our work.
-Moreover, Ofsted described the leadership of both Teaching and Learning and CPD as ‘exceptional’ in our 2012 inspection report and graded our leadership development as ‘outstanding’ in 2009.
-As a member of the Harrow Teaching School Alliance (HCTSA) all our staff have access to the full range of development opportunities it provides; details of all those offered in 2017-2018 can be found in the document below and via their website at: www.hctsa.org.
+As a member of the Harrow Teaching School Alliance (HCTSA) all our staff have access to the full range of development opportunities it provides; details of all those offered this academic year can be found here and via their website at: www.hctsa.org.